dxjoshi/book-summaries/README.md

 3. The Little Book That Beats The Market by Joel Greenblatt
 4. You Can Be A Stock Market Genius by Joel Greenblatt
 5. Margin of Safety by Seth Klarman
+6. One Up On Wall Street by Peter Lynch

 - **Business**
 1. Dream Big by Christianne Correa